 Welcome to Houston Baptist University!
-I am blessed to see each one of you on campus and to feel the life you bring to the University.
+All of us are so pleased to have you on campus and to see the strengths and energy you bring to the University.
 For some of you, this is the beginning of a new and exciting phase of life - the first weeks of your college experience.
-For others, this is a time to return to your studies and see old friends while making new ones.
-For all of you, I pray this is an opportunity to embark on another adventure of learning: about yourself, about your area of academic interest, and about God.
+For others, this is a time to return to your studies and see old friends while making new ones, or a time of transition as you leave another university to join the thriving community of faith and scholarship at HBU.
+For all of you - whether freshmen, continuing students, or transfer students - I pray this is an opportunity to embark on another adventure of learning: about yourself, about your area of academic interest, and about God.